Highland Park Independent School District: District

-Information

-The district serves: all of the city of University Park, most of the town of Highland Park, and portions of Dallas.
+The HPISD district serves: all of the city of University Park, most of the town of Highland Park, and portions of Dallas.

-In summary, today the District comprises seven campuses: five elementary school buildings, one middle school building, and one high school building.
-The district has an enrollment of approximately 7,000 students and employs 750 people, including more than 430 teachers.
-University Park Elementary School was designed by famed Dallas architects, Lang & Witchell who designed the Magnolia Building and the Kirby Building downtown.
+The District comprises seven campuses: five elementary school buildings, one middle school building, and one high school building, with an enrollment of approximately 7,000 students employing 750 people, including more than 430 teachers.

-In the 2015–2016 school year, the district employed 384 teachers.
-Of those, all had a college degree.
-For 27.4% of them, their highest degree was a Bachelors.
-For 71.2% of them, their highest degree was a Masters.
-For 1.4% of them, their highest degree was a Doctorate.
-This level of qualification outpaces the rest of the state, where usually only 23.6% of teachers can boast a Masters as their highest degree.
-51% of HPISD teachers have more than 10 years of experience.

 In 2009, the school district was rated "exemplary" by the Texas Education Agency.

 HPISD and Highland Park High School received national attention in September 2014 for the banning of seven books previously used in high school English studies, after a group of parents protested the contents of these books.
 The seven books were: The Art of Racing in the Rain by Garth Stein; The Working Poor: Invisible in America by David K. Shipler; Siddhartha by Hermann Hesse; The Absolutely True Diary of a Part-Time Indian by Sherman Alexie; An Abundance of Katherines by John Green; The Glass Castle by Jeannette Walls; and Song of Solomon by Toni Morrison.
 Superintendent Orr eventually reversed the decision to suspend the books, stating in an email to parents, "I made the decision in an attempt to de-escalate the conflict, and I readily admit that it had the opposite effect.
 I take full responsibility for the decision, and I apologize for the disruption it has caused."
 He would retire shortly after the controversy ended.

 In 2015, a $361.4 million bond package passed board approval and a citizens' vote.
 The package allowed for major renovations to all six existing campuses; the addition of a parking garage at Highland Park Middle School; the addition of new surface parking at Highland Park High School; the demolition of the high school's natatorium; and renovations to the Seay Tennis Center, the Multi-Use Building, and Highlander Stadium.
 Stantec Inc. and Balfour Beatty Construction were eventually hired to oversee most of the design and construction that ensued.
-In February 2016, the District sold $225 million in bonds with a 20-year amortization at an interest rate of 2.95%—lower than had been originally expected.
-Tax rates naturally increased within the District to cover the additional costs.
+In February 2016, the District sold $225 million in bonds with a 20-year amortization at an interest rate of 2.95%.
+Tax rates increased within the District to cover the additional costs.

 Leadership

-School Board

-The District is run by a seven-member school board of trustees who are elected to three-year terms each May.
+The HPISD is run by a seven-member school board of trustees who are elected to three-year terms each May.